lucasfepe/nextExperiment/README.md

 The project is well-structured with folders for **utils, constants, components, styles, hooks**, and uses **CSS modules** for scoped styling.

 [View my Portfolio](https://next-experiment-chi.vercel.app/)

+In Progress

+- responsive for mobile

+TO DO

+- refactor Flipcard, Showcase, Projects make more concise
+- FIX HAMBURGER